Swenphoenix/dnguyen.github.io/index.md

 # Dat Nguyen's Portfolio

-I am a computer science major at CSUF and I plan on graduating in 2028
+This is my home page!
+My name is Dat Nguyen and I am a student at Cal State Fullerton and my major is computer science.

+## Computer science Projects
+My Github page is http://github.com/Swenphoenix.

 ## Favorite CPSC 120L Labs